WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/wednesday.md

 * Today you are a designer
 * Tomorrow you become a developer

-* What's the component you want to focus on?
+* In preparation, you'll ask: What's the component you want to focus on?
   * Examples
   * Decision-making
+  * And in "real life", timelines...

+* But as a designer
+  * The whole world is open to you!
+What problem do you want to solve?
+What do you want to build?

 ### Introduction to prototyping tool - Figma